Fist: Boxing

 Formation of a fist for the purpose of punching is the most basic knowledge taught in the sport of boxing.
 Fists are taught in martial arts like karate, kung fu, and taekwondo for the process of punching and striking.
 Fight 100% says "more than 90% of the people actually don't know how to make a fist correctly", and adds that correct formation means the user "won't break [their] hand", "won't strain their wrist", will "be able to launch very powerful punches", and "be able to knock someone out in one punch".

-Improper formation of the fist whilst punching or striking an object can cause bruising and broken small bones in the hand known as Boxer's fracture.
+Improper formation of the fist while punching or striking an object can cause bruising and broken small bones in the hand known as Boxer's fracture.
 Boxer's Fracture occurs when metacarpals or small bones in the hand break on the side of the pinky and ring finger.
 The name derives from the fact that such injuries are most common in boxers and practitioners of other fighting arts.